rsksmart/devportal/docs/02-developers/05-smart-contracts/02-hardhat/configure-hardhat-rootstock.md

 ## Prerequisites

 1. Rootstock-compatible accounts/address.
   - You can use existing accounts or create new ones.
-See [Account Based Addresses](/rsk/architecture/account-based/).
+See [Account Based Addresses](/concepts//account-based-addresses/).
 2. Wallet
-  - Set up a [Metamask wallet](/develop/wallet/use/metamask/) or [Liquality wallet](https://chromewebstore.google.com/detail/liquality-wallet/kpfopkelmapcoipemfendmdcghnegimn?pli=1) and get a [private key](/guides/quickstart/browser#private-keys-and-public-keys).
+  - Set up a [Metamask wallet](/developer-tools/wallets/metamask/) and get a [private key](/guides/quickstart/browser#private-keys-and-public-keys).

 ## Getting Started